spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

     If you are provisioning the PCG using the Palette CLI, you can configure the proxy settings during the PCG installation through the Palette CLI's interactive prompts.
-If you are using Helm to provision a PCG or have an existing PCG that is not yet configured to use proxy, refer to to [Enable and Manage Proxy Configurations for PCG](../pcg/manage-pcg/configure-proxy.md) to learn how to install Reach on a PCG cluster and use it to configure proxy settings.
+If you are using Helm to provision a PCG or have an existing PCG that is not yet configured to use proxy, refer to [Enable and Manage Proxy Configurations for PCG](../pcg/manage-pcg/configure-proxy.md) to learn how to install Reach on a PCG cluster and use it to configure proxy settings.